sdrtba/YandexMusicOauthExtension/README.md

-# Extension to get Yandex.Music Oauth
+# Extension to get Yandex.Music Oauth token

 - set the token with the corresponding button.
 - then copy